 Swim England releases Guide to Engaging Trans People in Swimming1 December 2017 Swim England News

-Swim England has released the first ever guide to engaging trans people into swimming.
+Swim England has released a guide to engaging trans people into swimming.

 This coincides with the 2017 Rainbow Laces campaign which is currently taking place, celebrating LGB&T inclusion in sport.

-The new guide supports pool operators and clubs.
-It provides insight and advice on giving trans people the best experience of swimming possible.
+The new guide supports pool operators by providing insight and advice on giving trans people the best experience of swimming possible.

 The guide is designed to broaden understanding of what it means to be trans.
-It explores language and terminology, outlines what the barriers are for trans people when going swimming, and most importantly, how to address those barriers.
+It explores language and terminology, outlines what barriers trans people might face when going swimming, and most importantly, how to address those barriers.
 It aligns with our Three Frontier model for growing swimming participation within all communities and ensuring that everyone is enable to enjoy the many benefits of swimming.

 Swim England Health and Wellbeing Manager Jamie Hooper said: “This guide is a hugely positive step forward for Swim England in supporting the trans community to access safe and inclusive swimming spaces across the country.
 Swimming is one of the most inclusive physical activities.
 It has so many important health and wellbeing benefits, and so it is vital that we ensure that everyone can access it.

-“In developing this guidance we have not focussed solely on the pool environment.
-We have looked at the entire customer journey, so the guide contains some shared benefits across other groups in the population too.
+“In developing this guidance we have not only focused on the pool environment, we have also looked at the entire customer journey, so the guide contains some shared benefits across other groups in the population too.”

 A collaboration of key partners